skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20191129 - initial thinking for malta.md

     + practice of humility - what humility (and perhaps skepticism?) get us
 - problem of preaching humility in a 'so what?' section.
 That is, I'm OK with the possibility that none of this matters.
 Indeed, it doesn't matter.
 Or something like that.

+- play with asking them to say yes and no to themselves, then in a whisper, then out loud.

 ## edit bin from abstract

 "as a challenge to the elemental right to the future tense, which accounts for the individual’s ability to imagine, intend, promise, and construct a future" [@zuboff_age_2019]